 The "Denali Adventure" field course (started in 2012), allows composers to spend four days in the back country of Denali National Park, after which have four days in a secluded location to compose.
 Returning to Fairbanks, the group meets up with "Corvus" - the contemporary music ensemble of the Fairbanks Summer Arts Festival and their new pieces are rehearsed and then premiered both in Fairbanks and in the visitors center of Denali National Park.

-2018 saw the introduction of a second, and much more immersive, offering that will move around the state to different wilderness areas.
-Last year we took composers on a week-long canoe trip above the Arctic Circle in the second-largest national park in the USA (Gates of the Arctic).
-In 2019 we are planning an equally epic adventure of sea kayaking on Prince William Sound.
+2018 and 2019 saw the introduction of a second, and much more immersive, offering that took composers on a week-long canoe trip above the Arctic Circle (2018) and an epic sea-kayaking trip Prince William Sound (2019).
 The resulting pieces, completed in the following months, are premiered in New York City at the iconic Federal Hall National Memorial.

 Each year, our group is made up of a diverse group of composers from all levels of their career (student, professional, professor, freelance), and from many countries around the world.
 We value this diversity and encourage applicants of all ages and nationalities.